University of Arkansas–Fort Smith: Athletics

 UAFS athletic teams are known as the Lions.
 The university competes in a variety of collegiate athletics as a member of the National Collegiate Athletic Association (NCAA) at the Division II level.
-The university is a member of the Lone Star Conference and sponsors men's sports, including: baseball, basketball, cross country, golf and tennis; women's sports, including: basketball, cross country, golf, tennis, and volleyball.
+The university is a member of the Mid-America Intercollegiate Athletics Association and sponsors men's sports, including: baseball, basketball, cross country, golf and tennis; women's sports, including: basketball, cross country, golf, tennis, and volleyball.

 Student life

 Student housing

 The Sebastian Commons Apartments provide upperclassmen with an on-campus housing community.
 The Commons has a 480-bed occupancy.
-The rooms are fully furnished and equipped with wireless Internet access.
 A traditional dorm-style residence hall with on-site dining, the Lion's Den, opened in August 2010.
 In the fall of 2011, the university set aside two buildings in the Sebastian Commons for Greek housing.

 Greek life

-Greek Life at the University of Arkansas–Fort Smith began in the Spring of 2007.
-The university now has seven Greek Organizations including four IFC Fraternities and three National Panhellenic Sororities.
+The university has seven Greek Organizations including four IFC Fraternities and three National Panhellenic Sororities.